-This review is part of a Random Things Blog Tour.
-To see what the other reviewers thought of the book, visit their sites listed below, then if you get a copy comeback and tell us what you thought, we’d love the feedback.
+This book review is part of a Random Things blog tour, to see what the other readers thought, visit their sites listed below.
+Then, if you get a copy, comeback and tell us what you thought.
+We’d really appreciate the feedback.